Learning Physics at Future $e^-e^+$ Colliders with Machine: Benchmark Study

 \item $e^-e^+ \to Z_\nu h_g \to \nu \nu gg$;

 \item $e^-e^+ \to Z_\nu h_{q_{_3}} \to \nu \nu q_{_3} q_{_3}$;

 \item $e^-e^+ \to Z_\nu h_{W_{qq}} \to \nu \nu W_qW_q^* \to \nu\nu qqqq$.

 \end{itemize} These four classes of events share the same production mechanism, but are differentiated by the number of jet ancestral partons and their color, electric charge, flavor, etc. At (two) jet level, these events benefit very little from the reconstructed jet kinematics (e.g., four momentum) except $b$ tagging for their mutual distinguishing.
-A large portion of the information on jet ancestral partons, manifested by parton showing, get lost because of jet clustering.
-We would expect J2, J3, E1, E2 classifiers to be able to utilize such lost information to various extents.
+A large portion of the information on jet ancestral partons, manifested by their showing, gets lost because of jet clustering.
+J2, J3, E1, E2 classifiers are expected to be able to utilize such lost information to various extents.

-We present the cumulative Mollweide projections of the four classes of $Zh$ events in Fig.~\ref{fig:2jeventimg}.
-In the $Z_\nu h_b$, $Z_\nu h_{q_{_3}}$ and $Z_\nu h_g$ projections, we see a pupil-like structure again.
+We present the cumulative Mollweide projections of these four classes of $Zh$ events in Fig.~\ref{fig:2jeventimg}.
+In the $Z_\nu h_{g,b,q_{_3}}$ projections, we see a pupil-like structure again.
 But, compared to that of the $Z_\nu Z_q$ projection in Fig.~\ref{fig:eventimg}, the size of these pupils appears bigger.
-This is because the parent particle of the two jet ancestral partons for the $Zh$ events (Higgs boson) is heavier than that of the $Z_\nu Z_q$ events ($Z$ boson), which makes its two descendant partons less collimated.
+This is because the parent particle of the two jet ancestral partons for the $Zh$ events (Higgs boson) is heavier than that of the $Z_\nu Z_q$ events ($Z$ boson), which makes its two descendant partons to be less collimated.
 Analytically, the included angle between these two jet ancestral partons is determined by the formula in Eq.(\ref{eq:inangle}), but with the factor $\frac{m_Z^2}{E_Z^2}$ being replaced with $\frac{m_h^2}{E_h^2}$.
 The pupil-like structure becomes vague in the $Z_\nu h_{W_{qq}}$ projection.
-In this case, there exist multiple ways to define the said included angle, depending on how the four ancestral quarks are paired.
-This effect significantly smears such a structure.
+In this case, there exist multiple ways to define the said included angle, upon the jet ancestral-parton pair to consider, and especially, the one contributing the most to the projection predicts a broad distribution for its included angle (to be discussed below).
+These effects significantly smear such a structure.